CiscoDevNet/terraform-provider-intersight/website/docs/r/compute_host_utility_operation.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_compute_host_utility_operation"
 description: |-
-        Host operation that need to be performed using host utility (HSU).
-Operation like secure erase, secure erase wtih decommission are initiated and monitored using this.
+        Host operation that need to be performed using host utility (HSU), like secure erase, secure erase with decommission and scrub are managed by this MO.

 ---

 # Resource: intersight_compute_host_utility_operation
-Host operation that need to be performed using host utility (HSU).
-Operation like secure erase, secure erase wtih decommission are initiated and monitored using this.
+Host operation that need to be performed using host utility (HSU), like secure erase, secure erase with decommission and scrub are managed by this MO.
 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.